citapress/citapress/content/books/mathilda/index.md

   - sex-romance
   - motherhood
 lang: en
-description: Mary Shelley wrote <i>Mathilda</i> shortly after her novel Frankenstein was an immediate popular hit, but it wasn't available to the public until more than a century later.
+description: Mary Shelley wrote <i>Mathilda</i> from 1819-1820, shortly after her novel Frankenstein was an immediate popular hit--but it wasn't published until more than a century later.
 Narrated by a young woman on her deathbed, the novella explores grief, despair, and redemption.
 Despite its deployment of familiar Gothic themes like suicide, incest, and a woman withering away, its framing is frequently read as a feminist reclamation of the genre.
 foreword: "Cover: Kathy Mueller is a designer, art director & educator."
 ---
 ![Cover of Mathilda, feat. an illustratioon of a woman in profile surrounded by a wreath of thorny, wilting blooms](cover-mathilda.jpg "Mathilda cover")